RomanRietsche/romanrietsche.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor for Information Systems and AI
+role: Research Professor for Information Systems and AI

 # Organizations/Affiliations to show in About widget
 organizations: